Mood swings, fatigue and constant trips to the toilet sound familiar? You're probably 6 weeks pregnant and a trip to you GP is in order...

 Keep a close eye on your pregnancy week by week with our handy guide.

-At week six, you’re still in the early stages of pregnancy and the uterus is the size of a small pear.
+When you hit 6 weeks pregnant, you’re still in the early stages of pregnancy and the uterus is the size of a small pear.
 By the end of the 40 weeks, just before you deliver the fruits of your womb, it’ll be the size of a large watermelon!

 Most people like to keep a record of their baby’s first year, but why not start your own pregnancy diary?
 It’s a lovely way to keep track of all your special memories.